Xilinx/Vitis-AI/AI-Model-Zoo/README.md

     │                                     on GPU when datalayer modified to user's data path.
     └── float
         ├── float.caffemodel            # Trained float-point weights.
-        ├── float.prototxt              # Modified test.prototxt as the input to vai_q_tensorflow along
+        ├── float.prototxt              # Modified test.prototxt as the input to vai_q_caffe along
-        │                                 with float.caffemodel. vai_q_tensorflow is Xilinx quantization tool
+        │                                 with float.caffemodel. vai_q_caffe is Xilinx quantization tool
         │                                 which quantizes float-point to quantized-point model with minimal │                                 accuracy loss.
         ├── test.prototxt               # Used to run evaluation with python test codes released in near future.